ABOUT STC ARCHIVES

 In 1996, Sydney Theatre Company was the first performing arts company in Australia to employ a trained archivist and establish its own dedicated archives’ repository to house its corporate records.

-STC has produced over 1,400 plays, workshops, playreadings and events since inception in 1978.
-Archived material and information is used in the daily operation of the Company, and adds to the heritage of performing arts in Australia.
+STC has produced over 2000 plays, workshops, playreadings and events since inception in 1978.
+Archived material and information is used in the daily operation of the company, and adds to the heritage of performing arts in Australia.

-Administrative records including annual reports, minutes of meetings, licences, contracts, departmental operating files, correspondence, etc.; and
+- administrative and governance documentation including annual reports, minutes of meetings, licences, contracts, departmental operating files, premises plans, policies, etc; and

-STC is grateful for the support of the STC Pier Group and the Vincent Fairfax Family Foundation in the establishment and subsequent refurbishment of the archives.
+STC is grateful for the support of the STC Pier Group and the Vincent Fairfax Family Foundation for the establishment and subsequent refurbishment of the archives.